 A chant of love will often be sung after the blowing of the Pū.
 Native Hawaiians did not have a written language before western contact.
 So, stories were told through song, chants (oli), and prose to record events for posterity.
 The oli may prepare the space for the arrival of the wedding couple, bless the people participating, or both.
 It may also reflect the love that has arisen from this union.

 Lei are a symbol of love and Aloha.
-In Hawai’i, it is commonplace to give lei to someone on a special occasion as a symbol of your love.
-For example, exchanging lei on your wedding day is symbolic of your love and respect for one another.
+In Hawai’i, giving lei to someone on a special occasion is commonplace as a symbol of your love.
+For example, exchanging lei on your wedding day symbolizes your love and respect for one another.

 Here are a few other options that add a beautiful Hawaiian feeling to any island wedding.